rupor-github/fb2converter/README.md

 ### Essential differences:

-- no UI (WIP: being considered)
+- no UI: use [Libro](https://github.com/dnkorpushov/libro) or [MyHomeLib](https://github.com/OleksiyPenkov/myhomelib)
 - no XSL pre-processing (see document.transform configuration instead)
 - no XML configuration - use [TOML](https://github.com/toml-lang/toml), [YAML](https://yaml.org/) or [JSON](https://www.json.org/) format instead
-- no "default" external configuration, path to configuration file has to be supplied
+- no "default" external configuration, path to configuration file has to be supplied - always
 - no overwriting of configuration parameters from command line, options either specified in configuration file or on command line
 - slightly different hyphenation algorithm (no hyphensReplaceNBSP)
 - fixes and echancements in toc.ncx generation